Single-crossing dominance: A preference lattice: Theory

-Like crown-freeness, diamond-freeness rules out a specific form of incompleteness, and is implied by strong forms of `limited completeness' such as completeness of $\geq$ or transitivity of the comparability relation $\comp$.
+Diamond-freeness is strong; for example, a diamond-free lattice is necessarily totally ordered. \footnote{ If $(\mathcal{X},\primgeq)$ is a lattice but not totally ordered, then there are $\primgeq$-incomparable $x,y \in \mathcal{X}$, in which case $( x \meet y, x, y, x \join y)$ is a diamond, where `$x \meet y$' (`$x \join y$') denotes the maximum lower bound (minimum upper bound) of $\{x,y\}$.} Like crown-freeness, diamond-freeness rules out a specific form of incompleteness, and is implied by strong forms of `limited incompleteness' such as completeness of $\abstrgeq$ or transitivity of the comparability relation $\comp$.
 Neither of these conditions is necessary for diamond-freeness, nor is crown-freeness:

-\begin{example}[continued] We saw that there is a crown.
-But by inspection, there are no diamonds.
-Since $\gtrsim$ is not complete and $\compsim$ is intransitive, this also shows that diamond-freeness is weaker than these sufficient conditions. \end{example}
+\begin{namedthm}[Crown example \textnormal{(continued)}.]
+By inspection, there are no diamonds.
+But there is a crown, and $\primgeq$ is not complete, nor is $\compsim$ is transitive. \end{namedthm}

-\begin{lemma}[necessity of diamond-freeness] If every pair of preferences possesses a join, then $\gtrsim$ is diamond-free. \end{lemma}
+\begin{lemma}[necessity of diamond-freeness] If every pair of preferences possesses a minimum upper bound, then $\primgeq$ is diamond-free. \end{lemma}